emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/regressiveErrors.md

 <p>

-Mixed effects models assumptions are violated
+Mixed effects model assumptions are violated
 </p>

 In this case, the basic model (no random slopes or random intercepts,